Dmytro Korchynsky: Post-UNA-UNSO political career

 In the fall of 2004, Korchynsky participated in the presidential elections.
 After losing in the first round, Korchynsky supported pro-Russian candidate Viktor Yanukovych.
-After Viktor Yushchenko was announced a winner, Korchynsky joined the opposition.
+After Viktor Yushchenko was announced as winner, Korchynsky joined the opposition.

 In 2005, the Russian Putinist youth organisation Nashi invited Korchynsky to a youth summer camp to teach "how to prevent public disturbances" and how to confront the threat of an Orange Revolution reprisal in Russia.
+Together with Oleksii Arestovych, Korchynsky traveled to Moscow to attend a conference of the Eurasian Movement of Aleksandr Dugin.

 In 2013 during the Euromaidan protests, 300 members of the Bratstvo organization led by Korchynsky attacked the presidential administration building (of then president Viktor Yanukovych).
 He then became a fugitive on the international wanted list of the Ministry of Internal Affairs for his role in inciting riots during the Euromaidan-related 1 December 2013 Euromaidan riots.
-On 2 January 2013, during the program "Freedom of Speech" on ICTV, Serhiy Sobolev claimed that Korchynsky cooperates with Viktor Medvedchuk.
+On 2 January 2013, during the program The Freedom of Speech (ICTV) on ICTV, Serhiy Sobolev claimed that Korchynsky cooperates with Viktor Medvedchuk.

-In the 2014 Ukrainian parliamentary election, Korchynsky's wife Oksana placed 24th on the (nationwide) party list of Radical Party and she was elected into the Verkhovna Rada.
+In the 2014 Ukrainian parliamentary election, Korchynsky's wife Oksana placed 24th on the (nationwide) party list of the Radical Party; she was elected into the Verkhovna Rada.

-After the Revolution of Dignity, Korchynsky returned to Ukraine and founded the St. Mary's battalion to fight in the Russo-Ukrainian War.
-These separatists have, according to independent experts, been armed and helped by regular soldiers from Russia.
+After the Revolution of Dignity, Korchynsky returned to Ukraine and founded the St. Mary's battalion to fight against pro-Russian separatists in the Russo-Ukrainian War.
 Russia has opened several criminal cases against Korchynsky on "terrorist" charges.

+Connections with Russia

+Contrary to his image as Ukrainian ultra-nationalist, Korchynsky had participated in number of "dubious" actions.
+In 2005, the Russian Putinist youth organisation Nashi invited Korchynsky to a youth summer camp to teach "how to prevent public disturbances" and how to confront the threat of an Orange Revolution reprisal in Russia.
+In the same year, he met with Putin's political technologist Vladislav Surkov on a Moscow forum, where Korchynsky spoke against "orange infiltrations".
+In 2004 - 2007 Korchynsky was a member of the Supreme Council of the International Eurasian Movement led by Russian right extremist Alexandr Dugin, and has demonstrated his connections with Dugin, regardless of Dugin's widely expressed anti-Ukrainian views.
+After an arrest warrant in Ukraine in winter 2013, according press reports, Korchynsky may have found refuge in either Russia or its separatist enclave Transnistria.
+During Euromaidan, when Russia launched its disinformation and propaganda campaign "about the allegedly deadly threat of radical Ukrainian nationalism to Russian-speakers in Ukraine", presenting protesting Ukrainians as fascists, Ukrainian ultra-nationalist Korchynsky may have been "given the chance to evade a Ukrainian arrest warrant in Russia and/or Moscow-controlled Transnistria."
+Nationalism researcher Andreas Umland concludes that Korchynsky's Bratstvo "have a contradictory, if not paradoxical history of cooperation with anti-Euromaydan actors and the Russian neo-Nazi scene" and "avid anti-Ukrainian Kremlin-related organizations".